In 1925, a gold rush exploded in this isolated area of northwestern Ontario. A surge of gold seekers hastened to get to Red Lake.

 Carl married Mary Catherine Smith in 1977 and they have two sons.
 Chris is a geologist and Erik is a singer, songwriter and musician.

-Order online through Friesen Press Bookstore.
+Books can be purchased through Friesen Press Bookstore.